north-road/slyr/docs/src/user_guide/troubleshooting.md

   GeoDatabase annotation class, then use the corresponding tool for converting this document type should be used.
 (E.g. Convert MXD to QGS).

-## Data Frames

-If you have more than one data frame in your ESRI product, SLYR will create a separate layer group for each data frame.
-SLYR also creates a map theme for each corresponding data frame and configures the print layouts to use these map themes.

 ## Authenticated connections

 When converting an ESRI project which contains private ESRI online services, WMS/WFS services, or database connections SLYR cannot automatically convert the credentials required for accessing these services, and the resulting QGIS project will contain broken layers.